-As a child, I often disappeared into the forest and still find the experience of wandering generative.
+As a child, I often disappeared into the forest for hours at a time and still find the experience of wandering generative.
 Through an expansive painting practice that draws attention to shifts in our environment in a time of division and climate crisis, my work pulls inspiration from natural phenomena that speak to issues of growth, transformation, and embodied experiences such as the fluctuating conditions within storms, the flight murmurations of starlings, and the cohabitation of plant species.

 I carry with me the impactful experiences I enjoyed roaming as a child while also acknowledging that public space to wander is increasingly limited.
 As we navigate the impacts brought on by the climate crisis, I’m building my practice around continued learning, observation, and a desire to explore our innate attachment to the natural world.